Davao Davao Region, Philippines Travel Guide

 Globe, Smart, and DITO present good coverage.
 Purchase SIM cards at the airport, malls, or convenience stores.

 Wi-Fi is free and widely available in hotels, cafes, restaurants, and malls.
-Mobile data is generally reliable in urban areas.
+Mobile data is for the most part reliable in urban areas.

 The Philippine Postal Corporation (PhilPost) serves as the main postal service.
 International shipping options are also present.